 (2) The manner in which the objection may, within the time permitted by section 9.5 of the Act, be lodged with the local government is by giving a copy of it to the CEO.

-34. Use of common seal
+34. Common seal, unauthorised use of

 A person who affixes the common seal, or a replica of the common seal, of a local government to any document except as authorised by the local government commits an offence.